Bradley Stoke: Community

 The Bradley Stoke Community Festival has been running since 2004 and is held over a weekend in June.
 The festival hosts a variety of activities and events primarily aimed at young children and families involving live music, performances, sports and games.

 A Bradley Stoke Community Carnival event took place in 2014, 2015 and 2017.
 The carnival hosted stilt walkers, a brass band, performers dressed in costumes, competitions and prizes and live music.

 Similarly to the Bradley Stoke Community Festival, Wheatfest is an annual event hosted by a local group Friends of Wheatfield Primary School.
 The event on the grounds of Wheatfield Primary School is primarily aimed at young children and families.
 The 2019 event raised over £6000.

 The Willow Brook Centre provides a summer beach in the town centre.
-Primarily aimed at young children and families, the Centre features a 38-tonne sandpit, dozens of deck chairs, and suspended decorations.
+Primarily aimed at young children and families, the centre features a 38-tonne sandpit, dozens of deck chairs, and suspended decorations.

-The Town Council operates an annual fireworks display in early November to celebrate Guy Fawkes Night, in 2018 raising over £2000 in support of West of England MS Therapy Centre and the Stroke Association.
+The town council operates an annual fireworks display in early November to celebrate Guy Fawkes Night, in 2018 raising over £2000 in support of West of England MS Therapy Centre and the Stroke Association.

-Since 2016, the Willow Brook Centre has hosted the annual Stars of the Stokes Awards to recognise the local heroes in our community featuring special guest celebrities.
+Since 2016, the Willow Brook Centre has hosted the annual Stars of the Stokes Awards to recognise the local heroes in the community featuring special guest celebrities.
 Awards are issued to a champion carer, a parent in a million, coach of the year, high achievement, a young person of the year and teacher of the year.

 Each year the town is adorned with lights to celebrate Christmas.
 Along with an annual Christmas tree and decorations in the town centre, courtesy of the Willow Brook Centre, one property in Elm Close raises funds each year for St Peters Hospice by decorating their home in 30,000 lights.
 In 2018, over £3000 was raised.